isb-cgc/readthedocs/docs/source/sections/RegulomeExplorerNotebooks.rst

 We implemented a series of Python notebooks that replicate Regulome Explorer based on BigQuery TCGA tables of heterogeneous data such as clinical and molecular data for hundreds of patients.
 The clinical information includes features such as age, tumor-stage, and histology, while the molecular data may include any or all of the following types of high-throughput data: microRNA expression levels, copy-number alterations, DNA methylation, and somatic mutations.
-The Regulome Explorer is implemented in the following notebook:
+Some of Regulome Explorer's capabilities are implemented in the following notebook:

 - `Regulome Explorer notebook <https://nbviewer.jupyter.org/github/isb-cgc/Community-Notebooks/blob/master/RegulomeExplorer/RegulomeExplorer-notebook.ipynb>`_